 St. Pete Beach was voted #1 in the Top 10 Beach Destinations by TripAdvisor.com!
 The is by far, my favorite beach that I have ever been too and I will keep returning there as often as I can.

 With its pristine sugary white sand beaches, clear gulf waters, warm sunshine, and great hospitality, you cannot go wrong.
 There are family oriented beachfront resorts as well as quaint inns in the Pass A Grille area.
 St Pete Beach is the perfect vacation destination.
 There is lots to do on this gorgeous beach including any water sports or beach activity you can think of and plenty of great dining, from casual to gourmet!
-St. Pete Beach also hosts a wide variety of concerts, art shows and family events throughout the year.
-Stay at one of the top ten beaches.
+St. Pete Beach also hosts a wide variety of concerts, art shows and family events throughout the years.
+Stay at one of the top ten beaches in the U.S.

 Treasure Island boasts nearly 4 miles of beaches.
 Treasure Island beaches each have a different character and feel.
 There are three different beach neighborhoods.
 The first area is mid-island.
 It is a very wide beach and here you will find most of the gulf-front motels, hotels and condo-hotels.
 It has many restaurants, shops and conveniences all within a short walking distance.
 Here you will find the .85 mile Treasure Island Beach Trail which is perfect for walking, skateboarding, dog-walking, or bicycling.

 The other neighborhoods are Sunshine Beach and Sunset Beach.
 They are more residential than commercial, and you will find quaint beach cottages to Key West-style homes.
 You will find dunes of sea oats lining the beach with walkovers providing access at these two beaches.
 At Sunset Beach there is a 5/10 mile boardwalk which encirles the tip of the island.
 This is where Blind Pass and the Gulf of Mexico meet.
 This area is popular for fishing and just strolling.